Critical Controls 2020

-This is CERT NZ’s second annual list of ten critical controls for organisations.
-These controls would prevent, or better contain, the majority of attacks we’ve seen in the past year.
+This is the third year of CERT NZ’s ten critical controls for organisations.
+These controls would prevent, detect, or contain most of the attacks we’ve seen in the past year.

 This year’s critical controls

-- a page summarising the intent and success measures for business owners, and
+- a page summarising the intent and success measures for decision makers, and

 - a separate page with implementation advice for practitioners.